alexhokl/installation/debian.md

 rm debian.2.user.sh
 shutdown -r now
 ```

-- Reboot to make sure docker for unprivileged user is enabled.

 - Download `.pem` file from a machine has GPG keys stored so that SSH is
     possible and change its file access to `chmod 600`